◊◊◊◊

 2 teaspoons fresh lemon juice

 Rinse and drain tuna.
 Put in bowl.
 Add remaining ingredients and mix.
 Chill.
-Serve on plate atop lettuce leaves.
+Serve atop lettuce leaves or on a plate with fresh raw veggies such as red bell pepper, cucumber, or whatever you like.

 Two servings.
 Low fat.
 An easy to make tuna salad.
 Can be served inside of hollowed out tomatoes or over lettuce.